 - shortness of breath or breathing difficulties

 - loss or change to your sense of smell or taste – cannot smell or taste anything, or things smell or taste different to normal

-Self-isolation means they should stay in a room, on their own, with a window open for ventilation.
+Isolating from others means they should stay in a room, on their own, with a window open for ventilation.
 They should avoid contact with other people.
 Depending on the age of your child, a parent may need to isolate with them.

 If your child does not have symptoms

 Your child needs to stay at home (restricted movements)

 Your child should restrict their movements for 14 days, since they were last in close contact with the person who has tested positive for COVID-19.
 This is sometimes called quarantine.
 Our contact tracing team will tell you when they can stop restricting movements.

 Restricted movements means they need to stay at home, avoiding contact with other people and social situations as much as possible.
 This is to help stop the spread of the virus if they do have COVID-19 too.